 Last week I had a breakthrough.
 Partway through teaching the required flow I actually started to see the practicing students breathe.
 This is BIG!
 Like, quantum physics big for me.
 When I first started this training I had to take a lot of what the instructors said to us on faith.
 That is, I couldn't really see how it was going to work, but I had to believe that they knew what they were talking about.
 Why else would I fork over my VISA to take the course?
 But so much of what we are learning is about coming out of your head and speaking to what you see, and that concept is alien and unwelcome to me.
 How in the world am I supposed to move them through a flow class if I'm not staying in my head?
 How can I be a good yoga teacher if I don't talk like a yoga teacher?
 You know, soft and low like an Enya song.
 Well, it turns out that if I know my stuff I can get out of my head and start seeing my students in real time.
 I was so tickled by this that I held them too long in some pretty strenuous poses.
 Ooops!
 Obviously I still have a lot of work to do.

 We had another guest teacher who introduced us to the Anatomy and Physiology side of yoga.
 Now this might as well have been quantum physics.
 I actually took notes, but I don't think they're very good.
 At one point I asked him to clarify something I thought I'd written down verbatim and he responded that he didn't say that.
 Which just proves a point I made in an earlier blog: note-taking doesn't help me!
 Anyway, it was all incredibly interesting and overwhelming but the bottom line is that every system in the body affects each other and all systems are affected by the practice of yoga.
 Imagine that even on the most basic level, the cellular level, sections of DNA (genes, characteristics) can be turned on or off by something called an epigenome.
 And the epigenome basically determines which genes are expressed and which are not throughout our lifetime.
 This epigenome is influenced by external factors and our reactions to them such as stress, toxic environments or chemicals, and even relationships.
-Even more fascinating is the thought that we can
+Even more fascinating is the thought that we can control our reactions through breath, meditation, and a strong asana practice!

 Wow!!
 Pretty heavy stuff!